The Thief of Bagdad (1924 film): Plot

 Ahmed steals as he pleases in the city of Bagdad.
-Wandering into a mosque, he tells the holy man he disdains his religion; his philosophy is, "What I want, I take."
+Wandering into a mosque, he tells a holy man he disdains his philosophy: "What I want, I take."

-That night, he sneaks into the palace of the caliph using a magic rope he stole during ritual prayers.
+That night, he sneaks into the caliph's palace using a magic rope he stole during ritual prayers.
 All thoughts of plunder are forgotten when he sees the sleeping princess, the caliph's daughter.
 The princess's Mongol slave alerts the guards, but he gets away.

-When his associate Abu reminds the disconsolate Ahmed that a bygone thief once stole another princess during the reign of Haroun al-Rashid, Ahmed sets out to do the same.
+When his associate reminds the disconsolate Ahmed that a bygone thief once stole another princess during the reign of Haroun al-Rashid, Ahmed sets out to do the same.
 The next day is the princess's birthday.
 Three princes arrive, seeking her hand in marriage (and the future inheritance of the city).
 Another of the princess's slaves foretells that she will marry the man who first touches a rose-tree in her garden.
 The princess watches anxiously as first the glowering Prince of the Indies, then the obese Prince of Persia and finally the Prince of the Mongols pass by the rose-tree.
-The mere sight of the Mongol fills the princess with fear, but when Ahmed appears (disguised in stolen garments as a suitor), she is delighted.
+The sight of the Mongol fills the princess with fear, but when Ahmed appears (disguised in stolen garments as a suitor), she is delighted.
 The Mongol slave tells her countryman of the prophecy, but before he can touch the rose-tree, Ahmed's startled horse tosses its rider into it.

-That night, following ancient custom, the princess chooses Ahmed for her husband.
+That night, the princess chooses Ahmed for her husband.
 Out of love, Ahmed gives up his plan to abduct her and confesses all to her in private.
 The Mongol prince learns from his spy, the princess's Mongol slave, that Ahmed is a common thief and informs the caliph.
 Ahmed is lashed mercilessly, and the caliph orders he be torn apart by a giant ape, but the princess has the guards bribed to let him go.

 When the caliph insists she select another husband, her loyal slave advises her to delay.
 She asks that the princes each bring her a gift after "seven moons"; she will marry the one who brings her the rarest.
 In despair, Ahmed turns to the holy man.
 He tells the thief to become a prince, revealing to him the peril-fraught path to a great treasure.